jgdumas/Fast-Matrix-Multiplication/README.md

 created for the numerical experiments of the paper:
 - [Dai, Z., Lim, LH; Numerical stability and tensor nuclear norm.
 Numer.
 Math.
 155, 345--376 (2023)](https://link.springer.com/article/10.1007/s00211-023-01377-5).

-- We add more accurate variants of fast matrix multiplication via 2x2 recursion
+- We add more accurate variants of fast matrix multiplication, especially 2x2 recursion